My Birthday Episode: Year 6

-Where I definitely remember this cast and fully remember many of these sketches, I struggle to remember this season as a whole and don't even remember a full episode though I had to have seen some later on in life when they were constantly replayed on Comedy Central.
+Where I definitely remember this cast and fully remember many of these sketches, I struggle to remember this season as a whole and don't even remember a full episode though I had to have seen some later on in life when they were replayed continuously on Comedy Central.

 The sad thing is, I don't think it's going to take long for me to completely forget this season again if this wasn't the best season for music.
 Don't get me wrong, many of the best sketches from this season are good enough to compete to be in the overall top ten but other than that there doesn't seem to be anything in between the hits and the misses.

 And by misses, I don't necessarily mean bad because bad would at least give me something to hang on to.
 No, by miss, I mean that it doesn't stick at all, not interesting enough to keep my attention while also not being bad enough to inspire a, "What the fuck?"